Sydney-Informatics-Hub/scrnavigator-nf/README.md

 ### Pseudobulking

 Pseudobulking aggregates single-cell counts per sample per group, creating sample-level expression profiles suitable for bulk-style DE testing.
-Groups are defined by combinations of metadata fields (e.g., sex and cell type), and each unique combination becomes one pseudobulk sample.
+Groups are defined by combinations of metadata fields (e.g., experimental condition and cell type), and each unique combination becomes one pseudobulk sample.
 A minimum of 3 samples per group is recommended for reliable DE results.

 **1. Inspect the annotation report.** Identify which annotation field best captures cell identity (e.g., `cluster_annotation` from the clusters step).